Erectile Dysfunction / 20 With Erectile Dysfunction

 If you're not confident in your body or you're doubting yourself in bed, that can mess things up fast.
 Once you start thinking negative thoughts, it's hard to stay in the moment.
 That can lead to more problems in the bedroom.

-In many young men, ED isn’t about age, it’s about stress, lifestyle, or hidden medical conditions.
-And all of these are manageable.”
+In many young men, ED isn’t about age but about stress, lifestyle, or hidden medical conditions."

 Everyday Habits That Can Mess With Your Erection